Virus weighs again on Christmas festivities in Bethlehem

 Celebrations in Europe, where infections are surging in many countries, were also more subdued — but forging ahead.

+Parisians lined up at chocolate shops, farmers’ markets — and testing centers — across the French capital.
+France has recorded record numbers of daily COVID-19 infections and hospitalizations have been rising, but the government has held off on imposing curfews, closures or other restrictions for the holidays.

+Fabienne Maksimovic, 55, stood in line at a Paris pharmacy waiting to get tested.
+“It does affect our enthusiasm to celebrate Christmas, it does makes us a bit sad.
+But at least we are sure not to contaminate or get contaminated.
+We will all do the test in our family,” she said.

-As Spain returned Friday to mandatory face-covering outdoors, 19-year-old student Andrés Pérez and a group of volunteers headed out to offer people without homes masks and a warm breakfast.
+As Spain returned Friday to mandatory face-covering outdoors, 19-year-old student Andrés Pérez and a group of volunteers headed out to offer homeless people masks and a warm breakfast.

 “It’s hard to do it (wear the mask), but it’s better for all of us,” said Pérez, whose group brought a guitar to serenade homeless people with Christmas carols.